+The Opinion of Robertson Stephens.
 The Univax Board of Directors considered the financial presentation of Robertson Stephens and its opinion dated August 27, 1995 that, as of such date, the consideration to be received by the holders of Univax Common Stock is fair from a financial point of view.
 See "--Opinion of Robertson Stephens."